YodasWs/neural-data-normalizer/README.md

     .setOutputProperties(['water']);

 const input = normalizer.getBinaryInputDataset()[0];

-// and activate your neural network with data ! (see index.ts for an example using synaptic)
 ```

+And now you can activate your neural network!

+See also `test.js` for an example using [synaptic.js](https://github.com/cazala/synaptic).